 Well, kind of.
 The truth of the matter is the business process that we have developed for running our shoes stores or apparel boutiques match up really well with a corresponding functionality inside RICS.
 Things we do everyday to run our business are addressed inside the program.
 Almost like it was originally developed by people with practical retail experience.
 And that’s because it was.

-So for example… Special orders are a thing we may not love to take and process in our shops, but many times its necessary.
+Special orders are a thing we may not love to take and process in our shops, but many times its necessary.
 RICS knows this and gives you a way to easily process Special Orders.
-From taking the order, printing off tickets for the customer, store, and to attach to the merchandise, to priniting out a Special Order Activity report everytime you are ready to place your specials, with all the information in one document.
+From taking the order, printing off tickets for the customer, store, and to attach to the merchandise, to printing out a Special Order Activity report every time you are ready to place your specials, with all the information in one document.